The Healthy HeadWaters Water Use Efficiency Project - frequently asked questions

 How do I get involved?

 The Queensland Department of Natural Resources and Mines is managing the Healthy HeadWaters Water Use Efficiency Project.
-You can access further details on the Project, including an information guide, application form and application guidelines, by visiting the Queensland Government website.
+You can access further details on the Project, including an information guide, application form and application guidelines, by visiting the Healthy HeadWaters program website.